Volte6/GoMud/_datafiles/conversations/README.md

     - ["#2 sayto #1 SQUEEEEEEEK!"]
 ```

 **Supported** - This defines who can initate the conversation, and all mobs names that can be the participant in the conversation.
 It is a map of `Mob Name` to `Array of Mob Names`.
 In this manner, when a base MobId is used, but the mob has a different name they can be part of conversations or have their own uniquely defined conversations.
+A stand alone name of `*` is a wildcard that means any name will match.

 **Conversation** - This is an `Array of String Arrays`, defining all actions performed, one round at a time.
 If you want multiple actions to be performed in one round, include them in the same string array.
 Conversation continues down the Array, one round at a time, until all items have been completed (or otherwise interrupted).